Ahdhn/RXMeshDocs/docs/getting-started/concepts.md

 - **`HOST`**: CPU memory.
 Used for I/O, visualization, debugging.
 - **`DEVICE`**: GPU memory.
 Used for computation.

 Most computation in RXMesh happens on the device.
-Lambdas passed to `for_each` or query kernels must be annotated with `__device__` and must capture data by value (not by reference).
+Lambdas passed to `for_each` (element-wise or query overloads) must be annotated with `__device__` and must capture data by value (not by reference).
 After computation, results are typically moved back to the host for output or visualization:

 ```cpp
 attribute.move(DEVICE, HOST);